Oh the Chrysanthemum!

 Side-Effects of Chrysanthemum Tea

-1. Allergic reaction to Chrysanthemum.
-If you have a known allergy, avoid it.
+- Allergic reaction: if you have a known allergy, avoid consumption.
 Studies suggest that people who have ragweed allergy may also react to Chrysanthemum flowers.

-3. Myricetin has anti-platelet action (i.e. prevents coagulation).
-This might be good for people with thrombotic diseases, but anyone who is on anti-platelet medication should avoid drinking too much of Chrysanthemum tea to avoid any possible risk of bleeding.
+- Anticoagulant effects: Myricetin has anti-platelet action (i.e. prevents coagulation).
+This might be beneficial for those with thrombotic diseases, though anyone taking anti-platelet medication should avoid drinking too much of Chrysanthemum tea to avoid a possible risk of bleeding.

-4. Be cautious of your blood sugar levels if you are on insulin or oral hypoglycemic drugs.
-Moderate the consumption of Chrysanthemum tea.
+- Low Blood Glucose: be cautious of your blood glucose level if you are on insulin or oral hypoglycemic drugs.
+Decrease or discontinue consumption of Chrysanthemum tea if too low.

 How to Prepare Chrysanthemum Tea

-You can buy premade Chrysanthemum tea bags, or you can buy dried Chrysanthemum flowers to prepare the tea.
+You can purchase premade Chrysanthemum tea bags or dried Chrysanthemum flowers to prepare the tea.

-Boil water and add 1-2 teaspoon of Chrysanthemum flowers in the water.
-Let it sit there and steep for 15 minutes, or until the water is yellow.
-Strain the flowers out and your tea is ready.
+When you are ready to use, boil water, add 1-2 teaspoon of dried Chrysanthemum flowers and allow to steep for 15 minutes, or until the water is yellow.

-You can drink this steeped Chrysanthemum tea just like that if you are looking for a caffeine-free tea.
-Or you can steep tea leaves along with the Chrysanthemum flowers if you don’t mind a little bit of caffeine with your drink.
-You can also add other herbs of your choice if you like.
+You can enjoy this steeped tea just like that if you are looking for a caffeine-free drink, or you can steep tea leaves for a caffeine kick.

-Limit your daily intake to 3-4 cups, and keep an eye on any kind of allergic reaction.
+Limit your daily intake to 3-4 cups, and keep an eye out for any kind of allergic reaction.